Spinal Muscular Atrophy

 Flaws in the cytoplasmic dynein 1 heavy chain 1 (DYNC1H1) gene on chromosome 14 can lead to a rare form of SMA called SMA-LED, which predominantly affects muscles in the legs.
 The DYNC1H1 gene works as a "motor" to transport cellular components.
 Mutations in the DYNC1H1 gene result in disruptions to the motor's function.
 Much work is yet to be done on this newly discovered cause of SMA.

 Motor neurons are the nerve cells that degenerate in SMA, leading to muscle weakness and paralysis.
 While some research is focused on strategies to increase SMN levels to help motor neurons, other scientists are focusing on broad neuroprotection.
 This research aims to prevent motor neurons from becoming dysfunctional and dying rather than altering the genetics of the SMN genes.
 Neuroprotective strategies could likely be used in combination with other drugs that address the underlying genetic problem in SMA.

 Biomarkers for SMA

 For many diseases, there are indicators in the body that change when a person has a disease or when the disease gets worse or better.
 These indicators are called “biomarkers” and can be found by testing the blood or urine, or by using other more sophisticated types of testing, such as nerve conduction tests commonly used to diagnose motor neuron disorders.
-One area of active research within the SMA field is to identify biomarkers which could be used to tell how SMA patients are progressing and whether they are responding to a potential treatment.
-Since motor function tests can be variable and difficult to conduct, especially in young infants, identification of biomarkers would be useful in the efforts to find treatments for SMA.
+One area of active research within the SMA field is to identify biomarkers that could be used to indicate how SMA patients are progressing and whether they are responding to a potential treatment.
+Because motor function tests can be variable and difficult to conduct, especially in young infants, identification of biomarkers would be useful in the evaluating the efficacy of potential new therapies for SMA.